-In accordance to the Freedom of Information Act, FOI requests grant the public and media rights to access records held by Government departments, such as federal agency records.
+In accordance to the Freedom of Information Act, FOIA requests grant the public and media rights to access records held by Government departments, such as federal agency records.
 As discussed by Collabware CEO Graham Sibley during his CollabCast session (which you can access free), the FOIA is "vital to achieving transparency within democratic governments" and requests must be met by government agencies to ensure compliance of information and privacy laws.

 This is why it is critical for government agencies to process and fulfill their FOI requests as efficiently and effectively as possible.

 The issue?
-There are some major challenges that agencies face when it comes to fulfilling these requests.
+There are some major challenges that agencies face when it comes to fulfilling FOI requests.

-Today we're listing these challenges and how to address them.
+Today, we're listing these challenges and how to address them.
 But for a more in-depth look and demonstration of how these can be addressed from a technical standpoint, we've provided the three CollabCast sessions which cover and demonstrate this for all levels of government, the energy sector and other highly regulated industries.
 You can access and listen to these on-demand below for free, or check out our Government Information Kit.

 Now let's get into it.